MicrosoftDocs/fabric-docs/docs/get-started/workspace-monitoring-overview.md

 ## Considerations and limitations

-* You can only enable either platform monitoring or log analytics in a workspace.
+* You can only enable either workspace monitoring or log analytics in a workspace.
 You can't enable both at the same time.
-To enable platform monitoring in a workspace that workspace that already has log analytics enabled, delete the log analytics configuration and wait for a few hours before enabling platform monitoring.
+To enable workspace monitoring in a workspace that workspace that already has log analytics enabled, delete the log analytics configuration and wait for a few hours before enabling workspace monitoring.

 * To delete a workspace that has monitoring enabled, you must first delete the monitoring database.
 Deleting the monitoring database has to be done by a workspace admin.